NICHD-BSPC/multiome-wf/docs/getting-started/setup.rst

 3. Run
 ------

-Activate the main environment and go to the workflow you want to run.
+Activate the main conda environment and go to the workflow you want to run.
 For example if you have configured a scRNA-seq run, then do:

 .. code-block:: bash

-    conda activate ./env
+    $ conda activate ./env

 and run the following:

 .. code-block:: bash

+    # Dry run
-    snakemake --dryrun
+    $ snakemake -n

 If all goes well, this should print a list of jobs to be run.